 Despite this City Councilman Mike Gallagher remains optimistic about the project timeline.

-"I don't think it will be very long at all," Gallagher says.
+"I don't think it will be very long at all," Gallagher said.
 "The city staff has done a very good job of examining a lot of properties."

-He says he expects to be back on track in a couple of months.
+He said he expects to be back on track in a couple of months.

-**Correction, an early version of this story stated that the size of the Google Fiber Hut structures were 50 feet by 30 feet.
-The fenced in lot size is roughly 50 by 30, the structures are 30 by 12 feet in size.
+CORRECTION: The size of the Google Fiber Hut structure has been updated.
+The fenced-in lot size is roughly 50 by 30, and the structures are 30 by 12 feet.